doingcloudright/airship.tf/guide/ecs_service/README.md

 The ALB can forward traffic of multiple domain names to different ECS Services by creating so called [lb_listener_rules](https://www.terraform.io/docs/providers/aws/r/lb_listener_rule.html).
 This module can create listener rules on both the HTTP as the HTTPS listener.
 Based on the `host-header` ALB traffic will be forwarded to the right ECS Service.
 The Application Load Balancer is not transparent and traffic needs to be allowed.
 See [ECS Service networking](/guide/ecs_service/#ecs-service-networking) for more information.

 By default the Module will create a record in the given `route53_zone_id` with the value of the name of the service, e.g. &lt;ecs_name&gt;.zone.tld.
-By default the type of record is create
+The parameter `route53_record_type` can be set to either `NONE`, `ALIAS` or `CNAME`.
+In case `NONE` is given, no record will be made inside the Route53 Zone. `ALIAS` has as advantage that multiple records with the same name can be made, this can help a migration to a different service at a later stage.

 <div class="mermaid">
 graph LR